Sep 26 2025

 Never noticed the reggae touch on Hotel California.

-Second song confirms Eagles is not the spot to be in.
+Second song confirms Eagles are not part of the plan.

 Probably the most aggressively-Boomer music out.
 Life in the Fast Lane has that bigtime Boomer energy, like a Boomer literally driving in the fast lane in some oversized vehicle at some annoying speed, bumping that shit on their way to Home Depot.